 Treatment for Alcoholism: Benefits & Success Rate

-Rehab success rates differ depending on the type of treatment services used and each patient's circumstances.
-The length of treatment typically plays a crucial role in success.
+Rehab success rates vary depending on the individual, the type of treatment services used, and the patient's circumstances.
+The length of treatment plays a crucial role in success.

 People who receive medication-assisted treatment for fewer than 90 days do not show significantly improved outcomes.
 Those who receive medication-assisted treatment for three years or longer also have lower relapse rates than those on medication-assisted treatment for less than three years.

 Most people with substance abuse addictions need at least 90 days of treatment for a successful recovery.
 Moreover, the availability of support from friends, family, and peers helps improve the outcome of an individual.2,3,6